 Mandatory timber utilization will follow the standards set by regulation and policy for the interior.
 Where required, timber cruises will be conducted as per interior policy and standards set in the cruising and appraisal manuals to determine stumpage rates.
+(Cruising requirements dropped when we switched to a tabular pricing system.)
 Weigh scaling will set the final volumes to be billed by the province.
 Piece scaling of individual logs will be tested where high value logs or auctions are proposed.
 Special (timber) forest products such as shake and shingle blocks, fence posts and railway ties will be treated as per provincial standards and policy.
+All scaling done as per legislated requirements.